vaisakh92/log_analyser/README.md

 N.B the above process only updates to a maximum of a month and after that the data file it creates shall grow considerably. but if the process needs to be extended into a months. place the pandas_monthly.py file accordingly in cron.monthly.

+The above process is actually a scgeduled job to the given data which is about a hour delay.
+So, I have included a new program pytail.py// which is a real time program that process the data in real time, and presents the information starting from the hour mark upto the current second.

+where as the other programs and the cron job respectively will manage the rest.